52sketches/52sketches.github.io/_posts/2020-12-10-52-Sketches-Episode-010-SaharFreemantle.md

 right.
 And that that's the Yeah, that's the thing about any kind of practice that is not for the short term benefit, right, for the short term profit, right, it still has this long term growth aspect to it, it really, you know, it comes back to finding ways of balancing our lives, ways of structuring our lives, so that we have time for that, I really appreciate you mentioning that you've wrote it out, you know, I'm dedicating this day of the week, or whatever it is, I'm much more familiar with the performing arts, and there's, you know, like a musician needs to practice their instrument, you know, really seriously every day and, or an actor, you know, doing vocal exercises or all the things.
 You mentioned, the learning aspects, but are there other things that you do to keep yourself clear headed and creative? that you do on a, you know, regular basis?
 You mentioned that setting aside a day for learning new things.

 Sahar Freemantle  23:07
 Mm hmm.
 Yeah.
 And which I'm not very good at, I'm not very good at, at the moment, like, making sure that I, myself, you know, without being forced to, you know, kind of do this lesson and that lesson and sit down, because, because that's difficult, right?
 It's like, the, the deliberate practice is, is tough going, like, that's not the fun part.
 You know, for me, the fun part is, like, when I get just an influx of desire designs, and I just want to, I like design, and I'm like, Oh, we can do that.
 We do that.
 All right, you know, and then it's just like, that's kind of the passionate part.
 But you know, for me sitting and like, following instructions of like, particular steps or whatever, like, you know, it's like, deliberate practice isn't, I don't think it's meant to be fun.
 It's so it's definitely not meant to be easy, but it's completely necessary to become experts in our field.
 So that's kind of the Yeah, it's a dedication.
 And actually, what I found is, so I said about having interns and work experience people.
 So I've got a lovely girl with me at the moment in the studio.
 And she, you know, is what's helping me is for me to say, let's learn this together.
 And so we can both sit down and learn something new.
 And that is great for her because she's getting all these new skills for free.
-And it's great for me, because it encourages me to actually, you know, go down that route and to learn stuff myself, and to be humble about that and just kind of go, yeah, I might have been doing this for 10 years, but there's still so much I don't know, right? continuous growth.
+And it's great for me, because it encourages me to actually, you know, go down that route and to learn stuff myself, and to be humble about that and just kind of go, yeah, I might have been doing this for 10 years, but there's still so much I don't know, right?

-Unknown Speaker  24:43
+Rob Head  24:43
+Continuous growth.
 Yeah.

 Sahar Freemantle  24:45
 So there's that but then there's, I guess, on a kind of daily practice.
-Yeah, I mean, I get I do start every morning with a kind of very just simple practice of simple yoga which then goes into kind like reading some of the high ratings saying my prayers, and sort of recently started to do a little bit of kind of creative visualization, meditation, sort of where I, you know, just I'm kind of new to it, but I sort of pretty much just sit there and imagine stuff I want.
+Yeah, I mean, I get I do start every morning with a kind of very just simple practice of simple yoga which then goes into kind like reading some of the Bahá'í writings, saying my prayers, and sort of recently started to do a little bit of kind of creative visualization, meditation, sort of where I, you know, just I'm kind of new to it, but I sort of pretty much just sit there and imagine stuff I want.
 But I try and design my life, you know, like, I've sort of started to get into into that into that practice.
 Yeah, I think we can be pretty powerful in that way.

 Rob Head  25:28
 Yeah, it's interesting, you mentioned, you know, visualizing things that you want.
 There's, of course, two ways to approach that.
 One is, you know, I want fancy things and whatever.
 And another is, I want to be, I want to create beautiful things, or I want this opportunity to manifest or whatever, you know, and I think that's part of getting to our goals is to understand what is it that I want?
 You know, I'm not the trappings of what I want, but what is it specifically that I want to be doing and contributing?
 Is that Yeah, how you experienced it?